Code-Institute-Submissions/simon-game-12/README.md

 *[Git](https://git-scm.com/) has been used for version control.*

-- There are XXXXXXXXXXXX different branches:
+- There are 12 different branches:

   - [master branch](https://github.com/MiroslavSvec/simon-game/tree/master) Used in production.
-  - *XXXXXXXXXXXXX other branches has been created for development purpose only.
+  - *11 other branches has been created for development purpose only.
 Where each branch represent different version of the application.*

 ### 0.0